 Desserts

 Offering your guests more desserts than just the cake?
-If this is what you’re opting for at your reception, a good calculation for additional desserts would be 1.5 cupcakes or 3 cookies for every 1 guest, on top of allocating 1 slice of cake per guest already.
+If you’re opting for this at your reception, a good calculation for additional desserts would be 1.5 cupcakes or 3 cookies for every 1 guest, on top of allocating 1 slice of cake per guest already.
 The guests who eat more will likely balance out the people who will not eat any, and how and when all desserts are served determines how much will be eaten.
 If cake is passed out to tables and individuals, it is more likely to be eaten than giving guests the option to come up and grab a slice themselves.
 Also, if desserts are served immediately following dinner, guests may be too full to eat dessert at that point!

 PRO TIP: Additional desserts can double as favors for your wedding guests.
-Cupcakes and cookies can easily be taken home with guests in monogrammed boxes or bags with the couples names on them!
+Cupcakes and cookies can easily be taken home with guests in monogrammed boxes or bags with the couple’s names on them!

 Now that we have your mouth watering, it’s time to plan out that menu and calculate ALL the bites!
 Let one of our top local caterers help you curate that dream menu!